bit101/tinfox/README.md

 I've been personally using tinpig for years and other than a recent dependency upgrade have not really touched the code in a long, long time.
 When I started porting it over, I was actually pretty impressed about how much functionality I'd given it initially and how well it all just worked.
 The port took more work than I expected and there's still stuff to be moved over.
 But it is functionally working now at least.

 ## TODO
+- Create wiki with full info.
+Move readme to that.
 - Allow user to enter template on command line.
 - Allow user to enter project path on command line.
 - Allow use of alternate template directory.